Gods of the Hindu Trinity: Representation in Art

-The Hindu trinity comprises Brahma, the creator; Vishnu, the preserver and Shiva (or Mahesh), the destroyer.
-These three Gods represent the cyclical nature of our existence from birth, preservation, destruction to subsequent regeneration.
+The Hindu trinity comprises Brahma, the creator; Vishnu, the preserver, and Shiva (or Mahesh), the destroyer.
+These three Gods represent the cyclical nature of our existence from birth, preservation, and destruction to subsequent regeneration.
 These Gods are identifiable in their artistic representations by the icons commonly associated with them.

 Brahma, the creator is usually depicted as an old man with four heads facing in each direction.
 It is believed that each of the four heads recited one of the four Vedas of Hinduism.
 Unlike the other two gods in the triumvirate, Brahma is not portrayed with any weapons of war but instead holds symbols of knowledge, wisdom, and creation.
-His icons include tools to perform yagnas or religious rites such as a water-pot, spoon to pour ghee into ritual fires, Vedic texts, and a rosary.
-His animal vahana is a goose or swan.
+His icons include tools to perform yagnas or religious rites such as a water pot, a spoon to pour ghee into ritual fires, Vedic texts, and a rosary.
+His vahana is a goose or swan.
 While Indian artworks show him dressed as a priest or in royal finery, Indonesian sculptures depict him as an ascetic similar to Shiva.
-Brahma’s consort is usually Saraswati, the Goddess of knowledge.
-According to some scriptures, his consorts are Gayatri and Savatri.
-Some claim that they are avatars of Saraswati and thus the same being, while others claim each are distinct deities.
+Brahma’s consort is usually Saraswati, the goddess of knowledge.
+According to some scriptures, his consorts are Gayatri and Savitri.
+Some claim that they are avatars of Saraswati and thus the same being, while others claim each are distinct deity.

 Complex and Evolving Religion

 Hinduism is the oldest surviving religion, with oral traditions and customs dating back more than 4000 years.
-The natural evolution of the religion over this long period of time resulted in diverse and often contradictory customs and literature.
+The natural evolution of a religion over this long period of time resulted in diverse and often contradictory customs and literature.
 Consequently, the artistic iconography may sometimes overlap and could often be conflicting.
-Despite the countless legends and many Hindu Gods and Goddesses, these three Gods of the triumvirate hold a place of immense importance in the present form of Hinduism.
+Despite the countless legends and many Hindu gods and goddesses, these three Gods of the triumvirate hold a place of immense importance in the present form of Hinduism.